-I am an Australian documentary & portrait photographer and visual storyteller currently based between London, UK and Melbourne, Australia.
+I am a Melbourne baed documentary & portrait photographer and visual storyteller.

 My background is finance and economics, having worked in the city of London for six years as a trader after graduating from university.
 Disillusioned by the many injustices that surrounded me, I decided to leave to follow my passion for photography, writing and social causes.

 I now hold a Masters in Documentary Photography and Photojournalism from the University of Westminster.
 I have worked with a number of local and international NGO's for many years, dealing with, amongst other issues: domestic and sexual violence against women; homelessness; sex trafficking and disaster relief aid.

 Lensculture Visual Storytelling Awards 2014, Finalist, Open

 Photobook 2014 - Griffin Museum of Photography and Davis Orton Gallery :